mayope/deployment-plugin/README.md

 ### Workflow

 1. Execute the `prepareDockerBuild` task which you have to configure.
-It should place all relevant files to the directory `build/buildDocker`.
+   It should place all files needed for the docker build to the directory `build/buildDocker`.
 2. The docker image is built in the directory `build/buildDocker` and tagged with `{registry}/{serviceName}:{timestamp}`
 3. The previously build docker image is pushed to `{registry}/{serviceName}:{timestamp}` and `{registry}/{serviceName}:{latest}`